Kilpisjärvi

 In the music video for Röyksopp's Poor Leno, Leno's place of origin is listed as Kilpisjärvi.

 2015 school fire

 The building of the Kilpisjärvi school burned down on 3 May 2015.
 It had been occupied by travellers at the time.
 The fire started from a recreational vehicle parked next to the building.

 The fire destroyed thousands of euros worth of euro banknotes that had been stored at the school.
 The money had been collected as donations to fund a study trip for the school's pupils, but had been stored at the school because the school staff had been unable to find a bank office capable of depositing the money to the school's bank account.
-The nearest office of Nordea, where the school had an account, capable of depositing cash was in Rovaniemi, 440 km away from Kilpisjärvi.
-Nordea has pledged to donate 4000 euros to the school as reimbursement for the lost money.
+The nearest office of Nordea, where the school had an account, capable of accepting cash deposits was in Rovaniemi, 440 km away from Kilpisjärvi.
+Nordea pledged to donate 4000 euros to the school as reimbursement for the lost money.